Resume and CV Word Count Guide - What Recruiters Expect

 Conclusion

 Keep resumes to 1 page for entry-level, 1–2 pages for mid-career, and 2 pages for senior roles.
-Use Character Counter to ensure your resume sections are the right length.
+Remember that recruiters spend just 6–7 seconds on initial screening and that ATS keyword matching depends on appropriate word density.
+Use Character Counter to ensure your resume sections hit the right length before submitting.